Coulson–Fischer theory

 In theoretical chemistry and molecular physics, Coulson–Fischer theory provides a quantum mechanical description of the electronic structure of molecules.
-The 1949 seminal work of Coulson and Fischer established a theory of molecular electronic structure which combines the strengths of the two rival theories which emerged soon after the advent of quantum chemistry - valence bond theory and molecular orbital theory, whilst avoiding many of their weaknesses.
+The 1949 seminal work of Charles Coulson and Inga Fischer established a theory of molecular electronic structure which combines the strengths of the two rival theories which emerged soon after the advent of quantum chemistry - valence bond theory and molecular orbital theory, whilst avoiding many of their weaknesses.
 For example, unlike the widely used Hartree–Fock molecular orbital method, Coulson–Fischer theory provides a qualitatively correct description of molecular dissociative processes.
 The Coulson–Fischer wave function has been said to provide a third way in quantum chemistry.
 Modern valence bond theory is often seen as an extension of the Coulson–Fischer method.

 Theory

-Coulson–Fischer theory is an extension of modern valence bond theory that uses localized atomic orbitals as the basis for VBT structures.
-In Coulson-Fischer Theory, orbitals are delocalized towards nearby atoms.
-This is described for H_{2} as follows:
+Coulson–Fischer theory is an extension of modern valence bond theory (VBT) that uses localized atomic orbitals as the basis for VBT structures.
+In Coulson–Fischer Theory, orbitals are delocalized towards nearby atoms.
+This description is applied to molecular hydrogen (H_{2})as follows: